Alexander Bain (inventor): Electric clocks and Railway Telegraphs

+Bain's first patent was dated 11 January 1841, and was in the names of John Barwise, chronometer maker, and Alexander Bain, mechanist.
+It describes his electric clock which uses a pendulum kept moving by electromagnetic impulses.
+He improved on this in later patents, including a proposal to derive the required electricity from an "earth battery", which consisted of plates of zinc and copper buried in the ground.

-In December 1841, Bain in conjunction with Lieutenant Thomas Wright RN, patented a method for helping to control railway trains with the use of electricity.
-The most significant idea incorporated in the patent was his plan for inverting the needle telegraph earlier developed by Ampere, Wheatstone and others: instead of making signals by a pivoted magnetic needle under the influence of an electromagnet, he made them by suspending a movable coil between the poles of a fixed magnet.
+In December 1841, Bain in conjunction with Lieutenant Thomas Wright RN, patented a method for using electricity to control railway engines by turning off steam, marking time, giving signals, and printing information at different locations.
+The most significant idea incorporated in the patent was his plan for inverting the needle telegraph earlier developed by Ampère, Wheatstone and others: instead of making signals by a pivoted magnetic needle under the influence of an electromagnet, he made them by suspending a movable coil between the poles of a fixed magnet.
 A similar concept appears in Sir William Thomson's siphon recorder.
 Bain also proposed to make the coil record messages by printing them, an idea he developed further in a subsequent patent.
 Bain's telegraph was first used in December 1845 on the Edinburgh and Glasgow Railway which had opened in 1842.
-In January 1846 he convinced the directors of the Stockton and Darlington Railway to install his telegraph between the north and south ends of their Shildon tunnel.
-These instruments remained in use until September 1865.
+In January 1846 he convinced the directors of the Stockton and Darlington Railway to install his telegraph between the north and south ends of their Shildon Tunnel.
+These instruments remained in use until September 1865 (and still survive, see below).
+His telegraph was also successful abroad: "The initial Austrian Bain instruments were made by Johann Michael Ekling in Vienna, and later by the k.k.
+Telegraphenwerkstätte Wien, the Imperial Royal Telegraph Workshops Vienna."

-On 12 December 1846, Bain, who was then living in Edinburgh, patented a chemical telegraph.
-He had seen that the Morse and other telegraphs then in use were comparatively slow, due to the mechanical inertia of their moving parts, and realized that the signal current could be used to make a readable mark on a moving paper tape soaked in a mixture of ammonium nitrate and potassium ferrocyanide, which gave a blue mark when a current was passed through it.
-The speed at which marks could be made on the paper was so high that hand signalling could not keep up with it, and so Bain devised a method of automatic signalling using punched paper tape.
-The concept was later used by Wheatstone in his automatic sender.
-Bain's chemical telegraph was tried between Paris and Lille, and attained a speed of 282 words in 52 seconds, a great advance on Morse's telegraph which could only give about 40 words per minute.
-Development on the concept later showed it was capable of operating at 1,000 words a minute.